 Performance reviews are more productive when both we and our team members prepare.

 As managers, we need to review previous forms and notes, refresh our memories of the team member’s successes and shortcomings, consider what abilities and behaviors the team member could improve, think about how we can encourage and help them, and plan our presentation.

 Team members need to think about how they’re performing, where their opportunities are, what goals are appropriate, how they want to pursue them, and what help they might need.

 Having team members fill in the review form beforehand encourages them to think carefully and realistically about their performance and what they might improve.

-The conversation of a performance appraisal is similar to the one-on-one meetings discussed in Chapter 10, “Coaching One-on-One,” so it’s abbreviated here.
+The conversation of a performance review is similar to the one-on-one meetings discussed in Chapter 10, “One on One Coaching,” so it’s abbreviated here.

 Lisa comes to Mike’s office for their scheduled performance review.
 After they exchange pleasantries: